nevali/Stardust/README.md

 ## I can sing a rainbow

-In a sense, you can think of each of the colours of the rainbow as being like a [pure sine-wave tone](https://en.wikipedia.org/wiki/Pure_tone) at a particular [pitch](https://en.wikipedia.org/wiki/Pitch_%28music%29), and the _names_ of the colours are sort of like the names of musical notes, [a subject which rivals this for complexity](https://en.wikipedia.org/wiki/Musical_tuning#Tuning_systems).
+In a (very real) sense, you can think of each of the colours of the rainbow as being like a [pure sine-wave tone](https://en.wikipedia.org/wiki/Pure_tone) at a particular [pitch](https://en.wikipedia.org/wiki/Pitch_%28music%29), and the _names_ of the colours are sort of like the names of musical notes, [a subject which rivals this for complexity](https://en.wikipedia.org/wiki/Musical_tuning#Tuning_systems).